heinc1010/BAMixChecker/README.md

 Input
 -----------
 To run MuBaMer, directory path of bam files with –d option or a list of bam files with –l is required.
-A pairs of sample list or directory information is needed.
+A pair of sample list or directory information is needed.

 It only gets the pairs of samples.

-The form of list can be two types.
+The form of the list can be two types.

 -Tab-divided paired files on each line.
 MuBaMer will pair files based on the pair information.